-- Directors are elected by a "plurality" of the votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote for directors.
-Therefore, for the election of directors, the six (6) nominees receiving the most "For" votes (from the holders of the votes of the shares present in person or represented by proxy and entitled to vote for directors) will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal No. 2, the ratification of the Audit Committee's selection of Rose, Snyder & Jacobs LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021, must receive more votes "For" the proposal than votes "Against" the proposal.
-Abstentions and broker non-votes will have no effect. - To be approved, Proposal No. 3, to approve the adoption of the Capricor Therapeutics 2021 Equity Incentive Plan, must receive more votes "For" the proposal than votes "Against" the proposal.
-Abstentions and broker non-votes will have no effect. - To be approved, Proposal No. 4, the advisory approval of the compensation of our named executive officers, must receive more votes "For" the proposal than votes "Against" the proposal.
+- Directors are elected by a plurality of the votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote for directors.
+Therefore, for the election of directors, the seven (7) nominees receiving the most "For" votes (from the holders of the votes of the shares present in person or represented by proxy and entitled to vote for directors) will be elected.
+Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal No. 2, the ratification of the Audit Committee's selection of Rose, Snyder & Jacobs LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022, must receive more votes "For" the proposal than votes "Against" the proposal.
+Abstentions and broker non-votes will have no effect. - To be approved, Proposal No. 3, the advisory approval of the compensation of our named executive officers, must receive more votes "For" the proposal than votes "Against" the proposal.
 Abstentions and broker non-votes will have no effect.
-Although the advisory vote on Proposal No. 4 is non-binding, the Board will review the results of the votes and will consider the results in making a determination concerning future executive compensation.
+Although the advisory vote on Proposal No. 3 is non-binding, the Board will review the results of the votes and will consider the results in making a determination concerning future executive compensation.